Nic30/pycocotb/README.md

 # PyCOCOTB

 [COCOTB](https://github.com/potentialventures/cocotb) like HDL simulation environment where simulation is driven from Python.
-Simulations are now executable python files.
-Is just an instance and can be manipulated as any other object.
+Simulation is just an object instance and can be manipulated as any other object.
 This allows better code reuse, integration with existing test frameworks and better test automation.